Inkjin Tattoo Guides

 Placement Trends for Minimalist First Tattoos

-Placement is shifting in 2026.
-The inner wrist and behind-the-ear spots remain popular for first-timers, but the emerging trend is the outer forearm and inner upper arm.
-These placements offer a larger canvas for slightly more detailed minimalist work while staying easy to conceal with a sleeve.
-The outer forearm also experiences less friction than the inner wrist, which means better long-term ink retention.
+Things are changing in regard to placements in 2026.
+Popular standard locations will still be inner wrist and behind the ear for first-timers.
+The outer forearm and inner upper arm will be the go-to new placement spot for 2026.
+These placements offer room for slightly more elaborate minimalist pieces while staying easy to conceal with a sleeve.
+The outer forearm also experiences less friction than the inner wrist, therefore the various shapes and figures last longer.

 Choosing the Right Artist for Minimalist Work